Dude036/eBorrow-Server/Networking.md

 		Header:
 			@username:0
 		Packet:
-			{"Private": Private_key, "Public":Public_key}
+			{"private": Private_key, "public":Public_key}

 * Delete Existing User

 		Header:
 			@username:1
 		Packet:
-			{"Delete": 1, "Public":Public_key, "Private":Private_key}
+			{"Delete": 1, "public":Public_key, "private":Private_key}

 * Remove an item from the database

 		Header:
 			@username:2
 		Packet:
-			{"Key":SHA_256 Hash of item, "Private":Private_key}
+			{"Key":SHA_256 Hash of item, "private":Private_key}

 * Add an item to database

 		Header:
 			@username:3
 		Packet:
-			{"SHA_256 Hash of item":{json data}, "Private":Private_key}
+			{"SHA_256 Hash of item":{json data}, "private":Private_key}

 **NOTE**: This can be used to retrieve many items from the database, simply add more key, value pairs to the json object.
-There need only be one "Private" key.
+There need only be one "private" key.

 * Send All Data